noboo123/Simple-GDI-using-C-/README.md

 # Simple-GDI-using-C-
-A simple code snippet showing how to create a GDI effect on your screen using C++
+Two simple code snippets showing how to create a GDI effect on your screen using C++.